1510b819/VaultLock/README.md

 ### Features

-- User authentication (signup/login with hashed passwords)
+- Zero-knowledge encryption: All vault data is encrypted in the browser using AES-256-GCM.

-- Encrypted vault storage for passwords and credentials
+- Strong key derivation with PBKDF2 (310,000 iterations, SHA-256).

-- Secure API endpoints protected with authentication
+- JWT-based authentication and session management.

-- React frontend for a clean and responsive UI
+- Secure storage in MongoDB using Mongoose models.

-- Health check endpoint for monitoring backend availability
+- Vault entries include service, username, and encrypted password.

-- Configurable through environment variables
+- Built-in password generator with customizable options.

-- Fully containerized with Docker Compose (backend, frontend, and MongoDB services)
+- Modern React frontend with responsive UI.

-### Security Measures
+- Session key persistence in the browser for 5 minutes to balance security and usability.

-- Passwords are hashed using industry-standard algorithms before storage
+- Self-hosted: runs on your own server, giving you full control over your data.

-- Helmet is used in the backend for HTTP header protection
+### Tech Stack

-- CORS configured to prevent unauthorized cross-origin requests
+- Frontend: React, WebCrypto API, React Hot Toast.

-- Environment variables are used for sensitive configurations (database URI, ports, etc.)
+- Backend: Node.js, Express, JWT, Mongoose, MongoDB.

-- MongoDB runs in a separate container with a mounted volume for persistent and secure storage
+- Security: Helmet, CORS, AES-256-GCM, PBKDF2.

 ### Project Structure